Can children have high blood pressure?

 High blood pressure in children can arise from several risk factors or it can be secondary hypertension, resulting from an underlying health condition.

-Even though the exact cause is not diagnosed, doctors realize a variety of factors can contribute to the condition, including:
+The exact cause is unknown in primary hypertension, but a variety of factors can contribute to the condition, including:

 - Family history